jorgebucaran/cookbook.fish/README.md

 </details>

-### How do I find and run commands in fish?
+### Searching and Running Commands in Fish: How Do I Do That?

-To run a command type the name of the command and press return.
+To run a command, type the command's name and press return.

 ```fish
 ls
 ```

-Or, start typing the command you are looking for, and press tab.
-Fish will use the builtin pager which you can browse and select the command interactively.
+Alternatively, begin typing the command you're looking for and press tab.
+Fish will use the built-in pager, allowing you to browse and select the command interactively.

-Fish knows what commands are available by looking at the `$PATH` environment variable.
+Fish determines which commands are available by examining the `$PATH` environment variable.
 This variable contains a list of paths, and every binary file inside any of those paths can be run by their name.

-Print your `$PATH` contents.
+Display your `$PATH` contents with:

 ```fish
 printf "%s\n" $PATH